JBL Free takes on the Apple AirPods

-If you're looking for an Apple AirPod (£159.00 at Apple) alternative for your Android, here's the JBL Free.
+If you're looking for an Apple AirPod ($249.00 at Amazon Marketplace) alternative for your Android, here's the JBL Free.

 Like the AirPod, the Free does away with cables completely in favor of two tiny (and very easily lost) earbuds.
 They come with silicon sleeves to help them stay in place at the gym -- because we all know that running around with totally cordless earbuds are a recipe for disaster.